 But with thousands of new content pieces published every day, the only way to connect with the audience is by having a distinct angle.

 Now, it doesn’t mean that you have to write completely unique information.
-With so much content out there, it wouldn’t be even possible.
+With so much content out there, it wouldn’t even be possible.

 Take us, for example.
 No matter what we write about – keyword research, SEO content, link building, you name it – we always approach those topics from a specific angle.